dmilner321/triangulate-ion/README.md

   To run, from a cmd shell or powershell cd into the triangulate-ion directory - look for a package.json file.
+  1. run npm install - to install node module dependencies
+  2. run ionic build - build the project

-  run ionic lab - which will serve up a browser with an extension looking like your favorite iOS or Android device
+  3. run ionic lab - which will serve up a browser with an extension looking like your favorite iOS or Android device